English Church Architecture.

-"On the whole, my best church" was Sir George Gilbert Scott's judgement of his work here at Haley Hill, Halifax.
-We may safely assume the building had received a lot more of his close personal attention than was usual in his very busy office considering the amount of money involved and the importance of the man providing it - Edward Akroyd M.P., philanthropist and foremost mill owner of the town, who lived next door in his large, square house named Bankfield, since 1887 a museum.
-Nor was the church the whole of the commission Scott received for he was also to design for Akroyd a very nice Gothic parsonage house and several rows of workers' cottages, albeit that work soon passed, for reasons that are not clear, to Scott's pupil, W. H. Crossland of Huddersfield.
-Perhaps Akroyd never intended to resort to a London architect for this project at all, however, for when the foundations were being dug at the church in 1856, construction was nearing completion across the road at the cemetery chapel, where the architects were Mallinson and Healey of Halifax and Bradford, and although this was only a small building in comparison (it was demolished in the 1970s), it was one that was to receive high praise in The Ecclesiologist for February 1860, and during January and February 1855, when Thomas Healey or James Mallinson were making alm ost daily visits to oversee its erection, Healey recorded on a five separate occasions that he was also working on designs for the church.
-How he felt when the work went to Scott must be a matter for speculation, but presumably Akroyd decided he needed a "bigger name" for such an extravagant undertaking, and Healey had to wait another four years for his chance to build his "model church", when Sir Francis Sharp Powell, M.P., commissioned him to design All Saints', Horton (Bradford).
+This is surely confirmation that Scott had devoted much more of his close personal attention to the building than he usually did in his very busy office, which was not in any way surprising in view of the amount of money involved and the importance of the man providing it - Edward Akroyd M.P., philanthropist and foremost mill owner of the town, who lived next door in his large, square house named Bankfield, since 1887 a museum.
+Nor was the church the whole of the commission Scott had been given for he was also asked to design a Gothic parsonage house and several rows of workers' cottages for Akroyd, albeit that work was soon passed to Scott's pupil, W. H. Crossland of Huddersfield.
+Originally, however, Akroyd may not have intended to resort to a London architect for this project at all, for when the foundations were being dug at the church in 1856, construction was nearing completion across the road at the cemetery chapel, where the architects were Mallinson and Healey of Halifax and Bradford, and although this was only a small building in comparison (it was demolished in the 1970s), it was one that was to receive high praise in The Ecclesiologist for June 1860 (New Series, CXXXVIII, p.
+188) and during January and February 1855, when Thomas Healey or James Mallinson were making almost daily visits to oversee its erection, Healey recorded on a five separate occasions that he was also working on designs for the church.
+How he felt when the work went to Scott must be a matter for speculation, but presumably Akroyd decided he wanted a 'bigger name' for such an extravagant undertaking, and Healey had to wait another four years for his chance to build his 'model church', when Sir Francis Sharp Powell, M.P., commissioned him to design All Saints', Horton (Bradford).

-Externally, the church is difficult to photograph due to its height and cramped site but stylistically it must be regarded as early Second Pointed since all the window lights are trefoil-cusped and the tracery designs, although all different from one another, are all based on encircled trefoils, quatrefoils, cinquefoils and sexfoils, without a hint of an ogee anywhere.
-In this, the church accords with mid-nineteenth century Ruskinian dogmas and Ruskin would probably also have approved of what Gavin Stamp calls "its picturesque massing, with... the extensive use of figure sculpture [externally this time] by John Bernie Philip" (Gothic for the Steam Age, pub.
-Aurum Press, 2015).
-Nevertheless, there is nothing particularly Italianate about the building, and The Ecclesiologist felt able to say that Scott had "shown once more that he has no superior in the vigorous handling of the pure national style" (cited by Stamp).
+Externally, the church is difficult to photograph due to its height and cramped site but stylistically it must be regarded as early Second Pointed since all the window lights are trefoil-cusped and the tracery designs, although all different from one another, are all based on encircled trefoils, quatrefoils, cinquefoils and sexfoils, without a hint of an ogee curve anywhere.
+In this, the church accords with mid-nineteenth century Ruskinian dogmas and Ruskin would probably also have approved of what Gavin Stamp calls 'its picturesque massing, with... the extensive use of figure sculpture [externally this time] by John Bernie Philip' (Gothic for the Steam Age, London, Aurum Press, 2015, p.
+48).
+Nevertheless, there is nothing particularly Italianate about the building, and The Ecclesiologist felt able to say that Scott had 'shown once more that he has no superior in the vigorous handling of the pure national style' (cited by Stamp).
 The nave W. window and chancel E. window are five-light, and the transept windows are four-light to the north and south.